CSYE6225-Anusha/webapp/README.md

 - **AWS Configuration**: Builds the AMI in the specified region and VPC.
 - **Provisioners**:
   - **File Provisioners**: Copy application artifacts and configuration files.
-  - **Shell Provisioners**: Run scripts to update the OS, set up users, configure the database, and install dependencies.
+  - **Shell Provisioners**: Run scripts to update the OS, set up users, and install dependencies.
-  - **Environment Variables**: Set using Packer variables for database configuration and application setup.

 ## GitHub Actions Workflows 🛠️